 Satisfactory Academic Progress Policy

-The KU Academic Progress Policy conforms to federal regulations (Sections 668.16(e), 668.32(f) and 668.34) and state regulations that govern financial aid programs and require all financial aid recipients to (1) be in good academic standing and to (2) be making academic progression (pace) toward a degree in a reasonable amount of time before the financial aid office disburses any federal funds for the subsequent semester.
-Satisfactory Academic Progress will be monitored at the end of each fall, spring and summer semesters.
+The KU Academic Progress Policy conforms to federal regulations (Sections 668.16(e), 668.32(f) and 668.34) and state regulations that govern financial aid programs and require all financial aid recipients to (1) be in good academic standing and to (2) be making academic progression (pace) toward a degree in a reasonable amount of time before the Office of Financial Aid disburses any federal funds for the subsequent semester.
+Satisfactory Academic Progress will be monitored at the end of Spring semester.
 Students MUST meet both components of Satisfactory Academic Progress (SAP) as follows:

 Good Academic Standing (Qualitative Component)